aasimmd/pet-shop/README.md

 # pet-shop
-d-app to adopt dogs
-runs on virtual ether
+D-app to adopt dogs.
+Runs on virtual ether